princekpankaj/SafeEats/Readme.md

    - Compares product ingredients with saved allergens.
    - Returns whether the product is safe or not along with nutrition facts.

+4. **User Uses ChatBot**
+   - Sends a dietary or recipe-related question.
+   - Backend sends it to Gemini API and returns the HTML-formatted answer.

 ---

 ## 🚀 Tech Stack